EmilyLow/convention-mockup/README.md

-A non-interactive mockup of a convention schedule, created using React, CSS grid, and styled-components.
+A mockup of a convention schedule, created using React, CSS grid, and styled-components.
+The popovers were created with material-ui.